 The “untidy” aesthetic of Lurie Garden or the High Line often takes visitors by surprise.
 Working at Lurie Garden as an intern in 2011, I would often overhear visitors experiencing the garden for the first time.
 “Are they going to cut down those dead flowers?”
 “Is this a prairie?”
 Often, their faces revealed a sense of wonder as they digested a landscape that didn’t neatly fit within the expected cultural conventions.
 Five minutes later, they might start taking pictures and asking about plants they’ve never seen before.

-Andi Pettis is the Director of Horticulture for Friends of the High Line, the organization that maintains and operates the High Line in partnership with NYC’s Department of Parks and Recreation.
+Andi Pettis is the former Director of Horticulture for Friends of the High Line, the organization that maintains and operates the High Line in partnership with NYC’s Department of Parks and Recreation.
 She has noticed a change in perspective over time and says, “When the High Line first opened to the public in 2009, so many of our visitors had no idea what they were seeing.
 What many people saw was a park full of weeds; the same unruly plants that grew along the roadside.
 Seven years in, I’ve watched public perceptions of what a garden is change dramatically.”

 The artistry in these “New Perennial”-styled gardens is quite accessible – visible in the bold juxtaposition between forms and textures and the mysterious, dream‐like quality of lesser-known plants.
 The flowers are beautiful, but their color is not essential to the composition.